-Of all of cryptids listed in this article, Bigfoot may be the toughest to explain.
+Of all of the creatures listed in this article, Bigfoot is not only the most famous cryptid, and also may be the toughest to explain.
 Described as a massive, hairy, bipedal, ape-like humanoid, it stands anywhere from six to ten feet tall and is extremely elusive.
 This doesn’t even come close to matching any other animals in North America.

 - Bears: The only other creatures that would match the reported size of Bigfoot are black and brown bears.
 A large black bear may be up to seven feet tall on its hind legs, and some brown bears may approach ten feet.

-The Kraken is an enormous cephalopod that lurks beneath the waves, with the power to snag sailors off deck and even sink entire ships.
-For hundreds of years the beast was feared by those brave enough to cross the oceans of the world, until modern times when we became advanced enough to shun such fallacies.
+The Kraken is an enormous cephalopod with the power to snag sailors off deck and even sink entire ships.
+For hundreds of years, the beast was feared by those brave enough to cross the oceans of the world, until modern times when we became advanced enough to shun such fallacies.